pex9/CollaborAnt/README.md

 ## Usage

-- **Config Google Account**: The device must already have been associated with a google account through browser or settings.
+- **Ensure Google Account Configuration:** Make sure the device is already associated with a Google account through the device's settings or a web browser.
 - **Login:** Open the application, click on Login and select the previously configured google account.
 - **Create a Team:** Set up a new team and invite members.
 - **Start Collaborating:** Begin creating tasks, sharing files, and communicating with your team.